Rafa2016831028/IPEMIS_academic/README.md

 ## DataSet

-The data is stored in the `data` folder.
-Its also publicly available in Bangladesh Primary Education
+IPEMIS Talent aquisition datastructure consists of four tables as seen below : user, geo_lookup, registration, with a total row count of 108127 records.
+Its also publicly available in Bangladesh Primary Education.

 ![Alt text](Image/IPEMIS.png)

+Prior to beginning the analysis, a variety of data cleaning and quality check actions were conducted for quality control and familirazation with the dataset.
+The script utilized to inspect and perform quality checks can be found here.

 ## Code

 The code is stored in the `code` folder.